section-engineering-education/engineering-education/articles/javascript-particles-effect-with-tsparticles/index.md

   - url: /engineering-education/javascript-particles-effect-with-tsparticles/hero.png
     alt: javascript tsparticles example image
 ---
 Tsparticles is a perfect background animation library with diverse ways to move fancy particles that fit your website layout.
-It is flexibly made to fit any background that matches to your outlined website.
+It is extremely flexible and made to fit any background that matches your website.
 <!--more-->
 You may have come across a website with a background effect that slightly look like these examples listed below.